-Here’s the plan; head south from San Francisco in a Palomino pop-up truck camper, get married in Costa Rica, and then explore the Pan-American Highway for a year, or more.
+Here’s the plan; head south from San Francisco in a Palomino pop-up truck camper, get married in Costa Rica, and then explore the Pan-American Highway.
 Meet the Pribbenos!

 Most folks get married in a church, go on a short honeymoon, and then begin the tried and true married life plan; house, kids, work, work some more, and then retire.
 Not the Pribbenos.
 At least, not so far.

-Logan: We’ve been on the road south from San Francisco, California en route to Patagonia, Argentina in our truck camper.
-Over the last eleven months, we’ve covered about 13,000 miles.
-We’ve immersed ourselves in totally foreign cultures, testing the limits of how much our minds can absorb.
+Logan: We went south from San Francisco, California to Patagonia, Argentina in our camper covering about 13,000 miles.
+We immersed ourselves in totally foreign cultures, and tested the limits of how much our minds could absorb.

 Above: Brianna and Logan’s wedding in Costa Rica

-Brianna: We’ve tried to get in on every opportunity, hiking volcanoes in Guatemala, ascending peaks in Peru, kayaking the Sea of Cortez.
+Brianna: We took advantage of every opportunity; hiking volcanoes in Guatemala, ascending peaks in Peru, kayaking the Sea of Cortez.
 But perhaps more exciting than all of those was our wedding.
-We said our “I do’s” in an intimate ceremony at sunset on Playa Langosta, Costa Rica.
+We said our “I dos” in an intimate ceremony at sunset on Playa Langosta, Costa Rica.

-TCM: Wow.
-Congratulations on the wedding, and an incredible trip.
+Wow.
+Congratulations!
 Where did the idea for all of this come from?

 Brianna: It wasn’t one of those light bulb moments.
-It started as a wild dream and we slowly came to accept its possibility.
+It started as a wild dream and we slowly came to accept it as a possibility.
 There were many little instances that pushed us toward traveling down the Pan-American Highway.
-Ultimately our circumstances (young, mortgage-free, gainfully employed during a recession, without kids) convinced us that if there was going to be a “some day”, it must be now.
+Ultimately our circumstances (young, mortgage-free, employed, without kids) convinced us that if there was going to be a “someday”, it must be now.

 Logan: We both had a yearning to do something big.
 Honestly, just driving south was the coolest thing we could come up with.
 It was a goal we could rally behind.

 Logan: We planned a lot.
 By the time we made it to mainland Mexico, our plans all went out the window.
 The things you need to plan for, such as a FARC uprising or a union strike in Bolivia, cannot be planned for in advance from your living room.
-You can’t read about those Corona commercial locations.
-You’ll hear of them from other travelers.
+You hear about them from other travelers.

-Brianna: We now plan country by country, often day by day.
+Brianna: We planned country by country, often day by day.
 For example, we planned Bolivia while in Peru.
 This is the way to go for long-term travel.

 Above: The border of Chile and Argentina

-Logan: Research and deciding on a truck and truck camper seemed to eat away my evenings.
+Logan: Research for the truck and truck camper seemed to eat away my evenings.
 It was probably overkill, but with the minimal amount of problems we’ve had, I can’t complain.

-A lot of people are probably wondering how you are paying for a trip of this scale.
+A lot of people are probably wondering how you paid for a trip of this scale.
 Please share your secret.

 Brianna: No secret necessary.
 We went about it the old fashioned way.
 We saved!